koniarik/vari/README.md

 ## Single-type extension

-To make work with variants a bit more convenient, all allow direct access to pointed-to type in case it is single type in the type-list:
+To make working with variants more convenient, all variadic types allow direct access to the pointed-to type if there is only a single type in the type list:

 ```cpp
 struct boo_t{